liko006/ML_practice_from_class/README.md

-# This repository is Machine Learning practice material from Python Data Analysis Class
+# This repository is Machine Learning practice material from Python Data Analysis Class.